-Feature (length limit: 5,000 word-equivalents).
-Feature articles are written in a magazine or journalistic style rather than as a scientific article.
+Feature articles (length limit: 5,000 word-equivalents) are written in a magazine or journalistic style rather than as a scientific article.
 This article type should provide a balanced examination of significant developments and issues affecting the environmental community.
 The assessment of timely topics from multiple perspectives—scientific, regulatory, technical—should provide readers with an authoritative and up-to-date understanding of the subject.
 Features will undergo peer review, with reviewers providing comments on the factual accuracy, clarity, and significance of the contribution.
 Prospective authors are encouraged to review already published Feature articles in ES&T to understand style and content.
 At submission, authors must provide a short synopsis statement (approximately 20 words), placed after the abstract, stating the environmental relevance and significance of their research work.
 Corresponding authors of accepted articles will also be requested to provide a short biography (up to 200 words) and headshot for inclusion at the end of the published article.

-Viewpoint (length limit: 1,000 words + author affiliations + 5 references + 1 single-frame figure with 50-word caption OR a 350-word table).
-Viewpoints are short opinion-style manuscripts, written in the style of an opinion piece in a newspaper or magazine.
+Viewpoints (length limit: 1,000 words + author affiliations + 5 references + 1 single-frame figure with 50-word caption OR a 350-word table) are short opinion-style manuscripts, written in the style of an opinion piece in a newspaper or magazine.
 They provide authors with a venue to comment on an issue of pressing importance to ES&T’s readership.
 Viewpoint articles should express an opinion of a clear scientific nature, based on rigorous scientific research in an environmental discipline.
 They should not be wholly political or summary in nature.
 Viewpoints should not include new scientific data.
 Viewpoints are not peer-reviewed but are reviewed internally by at least 2 members of the ES&T Editorial team.
 Corresponding authors of accepted articles will also be requested to provide a short biography (up to 200 words) and headshot for inclusion at the end of the published article.

-Critical Review (length limit: 10,000 word-equivalents).
-These manuscripts are thoroughly documented, forward-looking comprehensive assessments of particular areas in the environmental science and technology research domain.
+Critical Review manuscripts (length limit: 10,000 word-equivalents) are thoroughly documented, forward-looking comprehensive assessments of particular areas in the environmental science and technology research domain.
 Critical Reviews should increase readers’ knowledge through discriminating analysis and insightful organization of the material.
 Critical Reviews are not intended to consist of catalogues of prior research and must go beyond synthesis to include analysis.
 Factors considered when evaluating Critical Reviews include the current and likely future importance of the field under review, thoroughness of the literature coverage, clarity of the presentation, and identification of future research needs.

 Please note: Potential authors of Critical Reviews must first submit a proposal and cover letter (via the ES&T submission site in the ACS Paragon Plus Environment).
 The proposal, to be uploaded as a single manuscript file, should include the following details: